sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-successfactors-writeback/xpa-sac-hxm-successfactors-writeback.md

 Congratulations!
 You have now integrated your data back to SAP SuccessFactors successfully.

+For further exploration, refer to the tutorial [Integration With SAP Analytics Cloud and SAP SuccessFactors](spa-sac-api-trigger) to see how SAP Build Process Automation could be used to implement an Approval Workflow into your Headcount Planning process prior to writing the position back into SAP SuccessFactors.

 If you want to learn more about the **SAP xP&A Operational Workforce Planning** content package, customize the content and adjust it according to your own business requirements, the following resources might be helpful:

 - [xP&A Operational Workforce Planning - Get to know the Operational Workforce Planning Content](xpa-sac-hxm-workforceplanning-gettoknow)